13 Authentic Mexican Bread Recipes to Bake at Home

 Also known as telera rolls, this traditional “pan de sal,” or savory bread, are similar to bolillos, but have a softer texture thanks to the unsalted butter and a distinct oval shape with two lines in the middle.

-This spongy bread is typically used for making tortas or pambazos which are tortas filled with chorizo and potato and then dipped in a spicy red sauce.
-Also, just like the bolillos, they can be filled with savory or sweet foods.
+This spongy bread tipically serves as the base for tortas or pambazos (tortas filled with chorizo and potato, then dipped in a spicy red sauce).
+Also, like bolillos, you can fill them with savory or sweet foods.

 6. Mexican Cheesecake